 About

-Ling is the creative forced behind Umbrellium as a Senior Design Lead & Creative Technologist.
-She is also a frequent panellist and public speaker on urban technology issues and citizen participation.
+Ling’s expertise spans multiple disciplines, from architecture and design to data science and social policy.
+She is currently designing a new AI-driven system for sustainable food consumption and cultural authenticity.
+She has received the STRP Act Award 2024Seoul Design Finalist Award 2023, Asia Digital Art Finalist Award Fukuoka and commendations from S+T+ARTS Prize.
 Her work is exhibited internationally in places such as Centre Pompidou (France), Victoria and Albert Museum (UK), Barbican (UK), Somerset House (UK), Manchester Museum (UK), HeK (Switzerland), Liljevalchs (Sweden), Zebrastraat (Belgium), Zollverein(Germany), Fukuoka City Science Museum (Japan), Wits Art Museum (South Africa), and featured in magazines and websites across the globe such as Dezeen, Wired and Fast Company.